cristinadobre/cristinadobre.github.io/projects.md

 ![Dec19 Workshop](/assets/img/dec19workshopcombined.PNG)

 I ended 2019 with a [workshop](https://sites.google.com/view/gsvr) on how immersive experiences can be driven by AI and virtual characters.
-As soon as I finished my internship, I start helping plan this workshop with [Sylvia Pan](https://www.panxueni.com/) and [Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/).
+As soon as I finished my internship, I started helping plan this workshop with [Sylvia Pan](https://www.panxueni.com/) and [Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/).
 It was an even that showed work from the academia (such as the work of [Prof Anthony Steed](https://wp.cs.ucl.ac.uk/anthonysteed/) or [Prof Antonia Hamilton](http://www.antoniahamilton.com/)) but also from the industry world (Royal Shakespeare Company, or HTC VIVE).

 I also had the chance to give a full presentation (and a demo) on the work I've done during my internship.
 It included the things I've learned and the AI tool we've developed.
 More on this to come, hopefully as a more polished project and with the published results.